 It was then on a vacation in Hawaii that things started to come together for me, and I realized that vacation is not a location, but actually a state of mind.
 And with this revelation, I realized I could choose to bring more of this vacation mindset into my daily life.

 I kept thinking to myself, what would life look like if I wasn’t so stressed, exhausted and busy all the time?
 Through a combination of meditation, conscious goal setting, affirmations, compassion and gratitude, I was able to personally see an easier, less stressful, and more joyous way of living.
-This transformation motivated me to co-found Mindfulness Based Achievement and dedicate my life to inspiring others to achieve greater success in this entirely new way.
+This transformation motivated me to start my own business and dedicate my life to inspiring others to achieve greater success in this entirely new way.